evolozzy/DNA-Alignment-Pipeline/README.md

+**This repo is now archived, check the new version [https://github.com/evolozzy/NGS-Pipeline] which is under development**

 # DESCRIPTION
 These set of scripts is designed to align multiple samples of same species to a reference genome, then building consensus sequences and call variants.